 As a result, many MSA practitioners \cite{newman2015building}\cite{wolff2016microservices}\cite{nadareishvili2016microservice} proposed \textbf{Resilience} as a characteristic describing how an MSA System copes with the occurrence of failures and recovers the degraded service back to its normal performance.
-Although engineering resilience in MSA Systems has gained popularity among designers and engineers, the consensus on how engineering resilience can be designed and improved has not yet been reached.
-Until now, there is no common definition for microservice resilience.
-And although several works have been done for software resilience benchmarking \cite{bondavalli2009research} \cite{almeida2012changeloads}, available engineering quantification metrics still exhibit very little standardization.
+Although engineering resilience in MSA Systems has gained popularity among designers and engineers, until now there is no common definition for microservice resilience.
+Several works have been done for software resilience benchmarking \cite{bondavalli2009research}\cite{almeida2012changeloads}, but available engineering quantification metrics still exhibit very little standardization.
 Due to no standard definitions and quantification metrics for microservice resilience, it is hard to make definite resilience requirements for MSA Systems.
 As a result, microservice developers seldom have a clear idea of the following questions about resilience: \begin{enumerate} \item What is microservice resilience? \item How to evaluate microservice resilience? \item How resilient an MSA System should be? \end{enumerate}